rojasgabriel/rojasgabriel/README.md

 ### Hi there 👋

-My name is Gabriel Rojas Bowe and I'm a graduate student in neuroscience at UCLA in Dr. Anne Churchland's lab.
+My name is Gabriel Rojas Bowe and I'm Neuroscience Ph.D. student at UCLA in Dr. Anne Churchland's lab.